Banga stew has over the years topped the list of Nigerian stew recipes due to its uniqueness and blend of natural ingredients.

 If that is what you are looking to make, here is the recipe – Delta Banga Soup

-The Banga stew (ofe akwu) is very easy to make and very popular in the eastern part of Nigeria, almost every ingredient used in Making this stew could be gotten from the farm.
+The Banga stew (ofe akwu) is very easy to make and very popular in the eastern part of Nigeria, almost every ingredient used in Making this stew could be harvested from the farm.

 This is another kind of Nigerian stew popularly eaten by the Igbos and some other parts of Nigeria; I would prefer this stew above Nigerian tomato stew any day.

-This is a bowl of a delicious plate of rice, served with banga stew (ofe akwu) plus a sprinkle of peas. (the peas was boiled for 3 minutes on low heat).
+This is a bowl of a delicious plate of rice, served with banga stew (ofe akwu) plus a sprinkle of peas.
+(I boiled the peas for 3 minutes on low heat).

 Here is a list of ingredients used in making Nigerian Banga soup (stew) ‘ofe akwu’, (as the Igbos like to call it).

-Most of these ingredients can be purchased from any Nigerian market or African shops in case you live outside Nigeria.
+We can purchase most of these ingredients from any Nigerian market or African shops in case you live outside Nigeria.

 Serving: 6×2 Persons